 Join Megan in the Ministry Centre for a cup of tea (and a cookie?!) and a chance to ask questions.
 You can ask practical stuff ("Where is Needles Hall?", "How do I find my academic advisor?"), larger academic concerns ("I hate my course - what can I do?", "I don't think I want to be an engineer after all - how can I change my plan?"), and the BIG questions ("How do I know what to do with my life?", "What if I never meet anyone who loves me?") - or anything else you'd like to ask the chaplain ("How can you be a priest if you are a woman?", "If my room-mate doesn't believe in G-d, are they going to hell?", "What do you mean when you say the Bible is true?").

 We're back!
-Join Megan at Molly's in University Plaza once a month on a Thursday afternoon, 2:30 - 4 p.m.
+Join Megan at Molly's in University Plaza on a Thursday afternoon, 2:30 - 4 p.m.
 She'll be having her Guinness, but you can order food or drink (at your own expense, I am afraid) and join controversial and thought-provoking conversation.
 Everyone is welcome.
-Dates for the winter term are January 4, February 1, March 1 and March 29.
+Megan walks over from the Ministry Centre, leaving around 2:15 p.m. and always welcomes company.